Steveaxelrod007/UtilitiesInSwift/README.md

       amount can be 0.01 ...
 999,999.99  nine hundred ninety nine thousand nine hundred ninety nine dollars and 99/100

+SendLocalAlert --> A simple way to send and stop local alerts

 ## Requirements